waigo/waigo/README.md

 # Configuration

+Configuration info is loaded into the Koa app object and is always accessible at `app.config`.

 The `src/config` folder holds configuration files loaded by Waigo during app startup.
 The `base` module file gets loaded first.
 Additional configuration modules then get loaded in the following order:

 1. `config/<node environment>`